• Menu

 (0)

-Nestled at the foot of St Peter’s Basilica, St Peter’s Square represents the spiritual centre of Catholicism.
+Nestled at the foot of St. Peter’s Basilica, St. Peter’s Square is the heart of Vatican City and the spiritual center of Catholicism.

-Brief history of St Peter’s Square in the Vatican
+A Brief History of St. Peter’s Square in the Vatican

-In 1506, Pope Julius II ordered the destruction of the early Christian basilica built in honour of St. Peter by Emperor Constantine in the 4th century AD.
-Why?
-To make way for a new, lavish and opulent basilica.
+In 1506, Pope Julius II ordered the demolition of the old Paleochristian basilica, which had been built in honor of St. Peter by Emperor Constantine in the 4th century AD.
+The goal was to make room for a grand and opulent new basilica.

-The Pope entrusted the construction of the new basilica to the greatest architects of the time, including Bramante, Raphael, Baldassarre Peruzzi, Michelangelo, Giacomo della Porta, Carlo Maderno and Bernini.
+The construction of this new basilica was entrusted to the greatest architects of the time, including Bramante, Raphael, Baldassarre Peruzzi, Michelangelo, Giacomo della Porta, Carlo Maderno, and of course, Bernini.

 The new St. Peter’s Basilica was consecrated by Pope Urban VII in 1626.
-At the time, however, St. Peter’s Square remained a relatively ordinary rectangular esplanade.
+However, at that time, St. Peter’s Square was still a relatively ordinary rectangular esplanade.

 St. Peter's Square in 1600 - Rome